 First and foremost, learn the basics.
 Be sure you understand what product management is on a general level, and be aware that the role may look a little different in each company.
 Think of this skill as “Product Management 101”.
 It means learning:

-- what a Product Manager job description looks like
+- What a Product Manager job description looks like

-Understand the standard operating systems for product management.
+To begin with, understand the standard operating systems for product management.
 Learn the lingo and how to incorporate it into your interviews and pitches.
 These first two skills are going to be the foundation of your success as a Product Manager.
 For example, you’ll need to know about:

 - Agile Methodology